 His polio vaccine came into use in 1955.
 He was a very ambitious person.
 He began with his lab work and was greatly disappointed seeing a much smaller lab than he expected.
 The director of research named Harry Weaver contacted Salk in 1948.
 He was the one who asked Salk to participate in his research.
 He requested him to participate with him in his fight about the polio disease.
 They also wanted to find out the types of polio which existed.
 He had to go through a series of boring research which was repetitious too.
 But he was desperate to join the fight.
 He was a person who wanted to remain independent and personal in his life of research.
 He never wanted to be a scientist.

-Effect of the polio vaccine on the world
+How the Polio vaccine changed the world

 The invention of such a vaccine was immensely respected by the people.
 It brought a change all around the world and especially America.
 Before such a vaccine was invented by him the Americans were the ones who lived in fear.
-This was because polio was a viral disease can put anyone on a wheelchair.
-After five years when the polio vaccine was invented by Jonas Salk he decided to test this vaccine.
+This was because polio was a viral disease that can put anyone in a wheelchair.
+After five years when the polio vaccine was invented by Jonas Salk, he decided to test this vaccine.
 The impact of this test was known to be dramatic.
 Moreover, His invention freed everyone who would continuously live in fear.
 The risk factor reduced greatly.
-He spent his last stage researching about AIDS and tried combating it.
+He spent his last stage researching AIDS and tried combating it.